pseigo/book-exercises/cpsc110/notes/m10-accumulators.md

 - Identify when a function design requires the use of accumulator.
 - Work with the accumulator design recipe to design such functions.

 - Understand and explain the concepts of tail position, tail call and tail recursion.

+## Terminology

+- **Accumulator invariant**: something that is always true about the accumulator (even if the exact value varies); varying quantity about a fact which does not vary
+  - First accumulator comment in function

 ## Accumulators